httpwg/http-extensions/draft-ietf-httpbis-encryption-encoding.md

 Each record contains a single padding delimiter octet followed by any number of zero octets.
-The last record uses a padding delimiter octet set to the value 2, all other octets have a padding delimiter with the value 1.
+The last record uses a padding delimiter octet set to the value 2, all other records have a padding delimiter octet a value of 1.
 A decrypter MUST fail if the unencrypted content of a record is all zero-valued.
 A decrypter MUST fail if the last record contains a padding delimiter with a value other than 2; a decrypter MUST fail if any record other than the last contains a